I think they made the right decision. When to use intuition? What determines decision making in a difficult situation?

 Eventually

 The 10/10/10 rule helps you win the emotional game.
-The feelings that you are experiencing now, at this minute, seem saturated and sharp, but the future - on the contrary, vague.
-Therefore, the emotions experienced in the present are always in the foreground.
+The feelings that you are experiencing now, at this moment, seem intense and sharp, and the future, on the contrary, is vague.
+Therefore, emotions experienced in the present are always in the foreground.

-The 10/10/10 strategy forces you to change your angle of view: consider a moment in the future (for example, after 10 months) from the same point that you are looking at the present.
+The 10/10/10 strategy forces you to change your perspective: consider a moment in the future (for example, in 10 months) from the same point that you look at in the present.

-This technique puts your short-term emotions in perspective.
-This is not at all about ignoring them.
-They often even help you get what you want in a given situation.
-But you shouldn't let your emotions get the best of you.
+This technique puts your short-term emotions into perspective.
+This is not to say that you should ignore them.
+Often they even help you get what you want in a given situation.
+But you shouldn't let your emotions get the better of you.

-Remembering the contrast of emotions is necessary not only in life, but also at work.
-For example, if you deliberately avoid serious conversation with your boss, you are letting your emotions get the best of you.
-If you present the opportunity to have a conversation, then after 10 minutes you will be just as nervous, and after 10 months - will you be glad that you decided on this conversation?
+It is necessary to remember the contrast of emotions not only in life, but also at work.
+For example, if you deliberately avoid having a serious conversation with your boss, you are allowing your emotions to get the better of you.
+If you imagine the possibility of having a conversation, then after 10 minutes you will be just as nervous, but after 10 months, will you be glad that you decided to have this conversation?
 Will you breathe a sigh of relief?
 Or will you feel proud?

-But what if you want to reward the work of a great employee and are going to offer him a raise: will you doubt the correctness of your decision in 10 minutes, will you regret what you did after 10 months (suddenly other employees feel left out), and will it be will the raise matter to your business 10 years later?
+What if you want to reward the work of an excellent employee and are going to offer him a promotion: will you doubt the correctness of your decision after 10 minutes, will you regret what you did 10 months later (what if other employees feel left out), and will it Does the promotion make any difference to your business 10 years from now?

-As you can see short-term emotions don't always hurt...
-The 10/10/10 rule suggests that looking at emotions in the long term is not the only correct one.
-It only proves that the short-term feelings you are experiencing cannot be at the head of the table when you make important and responsible decisions.
+As you can see, short-term emotions are not always harmful.
+The 10/10/10 rule suggests that looking at emotions in the long term is not the only correct way.
+It only proves that the short-term feelings you experience cannot be at the head of the table when you make important and responsible decisions.

 4 289 0 Hello!
-In this article, we'll show you how to make the right decision when in doubt.
+In this article we will tell you how to make the right decision when in doubt.

-Every day we make several decisions a day, starting with the choice of the breakfast menu and ending with the circle of friends.
-Most of our decisions are harmless and cannot radically change our lives, but there are also those on which our whole future life depends completely.
-In difficult situations, we often begin to doubt ourselves and the correctness of our decision, rush between several options and lose a lot of time and energy instead of taking action.
+Every day we make several decisions a day, starting from choosing a menu for breakfast and ending with our social circle.
+Most of our decisions are harmless and cannot radically change our lives, but there are also those on which our entire future life completely depends.
+In difficult situations, we often begin to doubt ourselves and the correctness of our decision, rush between several options and waste a lot of time and energy instead of taking action.

 How to make the right decision in life

-Decision making is real science.
-However, there is nothing supernatural in it; everyone can quickly and correctly learn how to make decisions.
-It is enough to muster up the courage, take responsibility for your life in your own hands and adhere to a few rules and methods.
+Decision making is a real science.
+However, there is nothing supernatural in it; every person can quickly and correctly learn to make decisions.
+It is enough to have courage, take responsibility for your life into your own hands and adhere to several rules and methods.

 There are several ways to make decisions: